Juroku-rakan iwa (Buddhist Carvings) 十六羅漢岩

 How to Get There

-The best way to get to Rakan Iwa is by car or taxi.
+The best way to get to the Juroku-rakan iwa is by car or taxi.

-The site is only a five-minute drive from JR Uetsu Honsen Fukura Station.
+The site is only a five-minute drive from Uetsu Honsen Fukura Station.

 The faces of compassion and piety

 Carved by stonemasons over a period of five years, the figures are remarkably well preserved, each one with a unique expression.